|

 With full breath access, release dukkha in sinus, dukkha with heart, dukkha with digestions |

 Calming Kaya - one body.
-ASK kaya |
+Quenching dukkha.
+ASK kaya if it's OK. |

 | Vedana - emotions |

 Feeling love - vedana conditioner.
+Quenching dukkha - any Nibbana-dhatu of cooling?
 ASK vedana. |

 | Citta - mentation |

-Now - Inner Guide Using focus and mindfulness, any mental attachments?
-Humility |
+Wisdom as citta conditioner.
+Using focus and mindfulness, any mental attachments?
+Humility.
+Integrate equanimity - love-wisdom balance. |

+Focus on NOW.
 Use chakra alignment to balance vihara [2] |

 Vihara conditioner - one body, vedana and citta.
+Check that all restrictions have been released from the vihara, and hold space for consciousness of tetrad 4.
 ASK vihara. |

 | Dhamma - Consciousness |

-Feel, know and see - "bringing in" 5 directions of love, wisdom, sila, truth and creativity and 3 skills of mindfulness, focus and embodiment into the aligned vihara. |
+"bringing in" 5 directions of love, wisdom, sila, truth and creativity and 3 skills of mindfulness, focus and embodiment.
+Consciousness spreads from Taichi |

 Abiding in Unity-consciousness see tathata and look towards zeer-vision. |